The Accidental Grief Coach

 As the their industry rebounds in 2022 from the pandemic, coaches now need to be prepared to be dealing with clients who are grieving.
 That is simply where clients are.

-In this post, we’ll focus on two questions:
+In this newsletter, we focus on two questions:

 - Does the fact of so many people dealing with grief mean that the traditional forward-focus of the coach and client’s work together is delayed or held back until the grief can be “dealt with”?